Custom OAuth Apps

 When creating your OAuth application with the provider, set the redirect URL to:

-https://api.weavz.io/api/v1/connect/oauth-callbackFor enterprise on-premise deployments, replace api.weavz.io with your dedicated API URL.
+https://platform.weavz.io/api/v1/connect/oauth-callbackFor enterprise on-premise deployments, replace platform.weavz.io with your dedicated API URL.
 Contact sales for details.